DFX: A Product Design Strategy Approach

 Gathering Product Information:

-The product strategy analysis starts with the gathering of critical information in a checklist of questions that the DFX team must ask prior to starting the DFX.
+The product strategy analysis starts with the gathering of critical information in a checklist of questions that the DFX team must ask prior to starting the Design For Excellence process.
 The product design team will have some of the answers, however much of the information will need to be gathered from various departments.
 These departments include marketing, raw material suppliers, quality logistics, and management groups responsible for the product.

 The product strategy includes market, product specific information, import/export costs, supply-chain, fulfillment, test, manufacturing, quality systems, and product servicing.
 This information gathering and overall product strategy formation is a critical first step in setting up the supply chain, manufacturing, and global fulfillment strategies.